fangqyi/sandbox-society/README.md

 python Forge.py generate --config=Social --TERRAIN_RENDER

 ```
-To view the simulation of scripted agents, run
+To view the simulation of our scripted social agents that love sharing and division of labor, run
 ```
 python Forge.py render --config=Social
 ```